openvinotoolkit/openvino_notebooks/recipes/intelligent_queue_management/README.md

 python app.py --stream sample_video.mp4 --model_path model/yolov8m_openvino_int8_model/yolov8m.xml --zones_config_file zones.json --customers_limit 3
 ```
 This will run the application with the specified arguments.
 Replace "video_file.mp4" with the path to your input video file, "zones.json" with the path to your zones configuration file, and "3" with the maximum number of customers allowed in the queue.
 You can also run the [run-the-application.ipynb](docs/run-the-application.ipynb) to learn more about the inference process.
+To stop the application please, press 'q' or escape at any time.

 _NOTE: Alternatively, you can run all steps with the following command:_